Custom metrics

 Submit a single value

-To report a single metric value at the current moment, use submit_single_value method, as in the following example:
+To report a single metric value at the current moment, use the submit_single_value method.

 from datarobot.models.deployment import CustomMetric